radiantearth/community-sprints/08182020-remote/software/progress.md

 Fixed [a bug](https://github.com/stac-utils/pystac/pull/172) with link resolution.

+### stactools

+Created a (currently) barebones repository in the stac-utils org called [stactools](https://github.com/stac-utils/stactools).
+This will be a CLI that exposes features of PySTAC in combination with heavier dependencies through library methods and a CLI, including validation, migration, copying, and converting from other sources like Landsat, Sentinel, or Planet.

+### stac-validator.

+Brought in validation from PySTAC.
+Started a branch with cli functionality provided by click.
+Talked about combining efforts with stactools which is obviously a good idea.
+Worked on better error handling.

 ### ESA FedEO (ESE-ERGO)
 * Updated ESE-ERGO STAC catalog interface to 1.0.0-beta.2.
 See [landing page](https://ergo.spacebel.be/).
 * Added [collection asset extension](https://github.com/radiantearth/stac-spec/tree/master/extensions/collection-assets) to provide access to collection-level metadata representations (DIF10, ISO19139-2, OGC 17-084r1).
 See example [TropForest](https://ergo.spacebel.be/series/eo:platform/ALOS-1/TropForest).